 - I recommend spending similar amounts on all three components of turntable, amp and speakers.
 You don’t want to have a cheap amp and expensive speakers and turntable, or any other mixes of the three.
-It’s best to have a setup where all components are evenly priced and, therefore, even quality.
+It’s best to have a setup where all components are evenly priced and, therefore, even in quality.

-- If you have the chance, test equipment before purchase.
+- If you have the chance, test any equipment before purchase.
 Even on eBay this is usually possible if you’re collecting the item personally.
-This will help to save disappointment at parting with your hard-earned cash only for something not to work or not sound like you want it to.
+This will help save disappointment at parting with your hard-earned cash only for something not to work or sound like you want it to.
 You can even ask the seller if you can bring some of your own equipment to try out with your potential purchase.
 Speaking of collection…

 - Where possible, always make sure you pick up any components yourself.
-With delivery of such sensitive equipment as turntables, you really don’t want to trust the bumps and shakes it may incur along the way to your house, especially with older equipment.
+With the delivery of such sensitive equipment as turntables, you really don’t want to trust the bumps and shakes it may incur along the way to your house, especially with older equipment.

 Where to Look

-Ebay is great for used stereo equipment, but sometimes the bargains are harder to find than you’d think.
-Also check out other selling sites such as gumtree or craigslist.
+eBay is great for used stereo equipment, but sometimes the bargains are harder to find than you’d think.
+Also, check out other selling sites such as gumtree or craigslist.
 Don’t forget to check out vinyl and stereo forums which sometimes include a classifieds section, as well as local newspaper classifieds and shops that sell second hand goods.
-Obviously you’ll have more luck finding something you specifically want on sites like eBay, but look around, you might get lucky!
+Obviously, you’ll have more luck finding something you specifically want on sites like eBay, but look around, you might get lucky!

 The Record Player Holy Trinity